 Univerge 3C is NEC Corp.'s unified communications platform targeting enterprises both small and large.
 Univerge 3C is a single software application that provides organizations with enterprise-class VoIP, voicemail, unified messaging, team chat, file sharing, video conferencing and much more.

 Unlike most UC products in this roundup, the Univerge 3C platform runs on Windows Server.
-All other vendor products operate either in the cloud or use Linux-based operating systems.
-Thus, for organizations that only manage Windows Server operating systems in their data center, this product may be appealing.
+All other vendor products operate either in the cloud or use Linux-based OSes.
+Thus, for organizations that only manage Windows Server OSes in their data center, this product may be appealing.

 Another thing to consider with Univerge 3C operating on the Windows Server OS is that it fully integrates with Microsoft Exchange and Active Directory to ensure compatibility, operability and enhanced productivity.

 Univerge 3C offers several desktop and mobile application features as well.
 For one, the UC client supports a range of devices, such as smartphones, PCs and tablets.
-NEC offers the same user interface across all devices, creating an unvarying experience from one device to another.
+NEC offers the same UI across all devices, creating an unvarying experience from one device to another.

 The UC client application includes capabilities such as VoIP, team chat, video conferencing, real-time presence and several Microsoft Outlook integrations.